 Log files are sensitive information and are best not stored on the firewall host.
-Refer to syslogd(1M) for information on how to forward syslog messages from the firewall host to a trusted host inside the firewall.
+See the syslogd(1M) reference page for information on how to forward syslog messages from the firewall host to a trusted host inside the firewall.

-Checking Software Integrity
+Checking Software Integrity on the Firewall